About

 Written by Alberto Finadri

-First, most visual data is not structured and therefore not meaningfully analyzed.
+First, as we’ve just seen, most visual data is not structured and therefore not meaningfully analyzed.
 The absence of structure prevents extraction, correlation, and cumulative value creation.
 This results in systemic informational loss across industries.

-Second, every physical object can be understood as an unstructured database.
-Not only images traditionally perceived as “informative,” but every tangible element of the physical world contains layers of latent information.
-Everything is information.
-Its value emerges when those informational components are analyzed, correlated, and contextualized within broader datasets.
+Second, we see every physical object as an unstructured database.
+Every tangible element of the physical world contains layers of latent information.
+Everything is information, but its value emerges only when those informational components are analyzed, correlated, and contextualized within broader datasets.
+If the problem is systemic informational loss, the response cannot be incremental, but it must begin with rethinking what we consider to be a data source in the first place.

 If one could retain and analyze every visual detail across all past experiences, elements that once appeared irrelevant would instantly become critical information.
 This is the investigative logic applied in forensic analysis: seemingly marginal details acquire decisive significance when correlated within a broader evidentiary structure.